How can we help you?

-An Employee Reference Number (ERN) is a unique number given to every business that registers with HM revenue and Customs as an employer.
+An Employee Reference Number (ERN) is a unique number given to every business that registers with HM Revenue and Customs as an employer.
 It’s a unique set of letters and numbers used by the taxman to identify your business and may also be referred to as an employer PAYE reference.
 Your ERN will include two parts: a three-digit HMRC office number, and a reference number unique to your business.

 It might not sound all that exciting, but insurance keeps brilliant businesses up and running, and doing what they do best, every day of the week.
-As a start-up or small business, facing risks and challenges is all part of the job.
-But however good you are, sometimes things happen that are completely out of your control.
-It could be a data breach, a robbery, or a one of your customers taking legal action against you.
+As a start-up or a small business, facing risks and challenges is all part of the job.
+But no matter how good you are, sometimes things happen that are completely out of your control.
+It could be a data breach, a robbery, or one of your customers taking legal action against you.
 That’s when insurance comes into its own, helping you cover the costs and manage the fall-out.
 So, you have the headspace to focus on building an awesome business.

 It depends on the policy and the claim.
 Where items have been lost, stolen or damaged, we might arrange for the items to be replaced or make a payment to you.
 If you’re liable for something we will assist you with legal support.

 It will depend on the claim, so our team member will advise you on what’s required.
 If you discover that something has been maliciously damaged, lost or stolen, please notify the police straight away.
 For more information read our article how can I be sure my insurer will pay my claim.

 It’s important that any claim - or incident that could result in a claim - is reported to us as soon as possible.
 This includes if you, or one of your employees, becomes aware of a legal claim being made against you, or discovers a problem that could result in a legal claim (regardless of whether anyone outside your organisation knows about it).
 It also includes where you, or one of your employees, have received a written or verbal complaint.
 Even if you’re unsure, it’s better to let us know!